"""The graph structure used to represent knitted objects.

 """

-if loop not in self:
+if loop in self.braid_graph:

 self.braid_graph.remove_loop(loop) # remove any crossing associated with this loop.